adam-russell/elasticsearch-aspnet-core-sample/README.md

-# elasticsearch-aspnet-core-sample
+# Elastic Search .NET 7 Sample
-Sample ASP.NET Core 6 application using NEST to access Elasticsearch as well as a few common features.
+Sample .NET 7 application using NEST to access Elasticsearch as well as a few common features.

 There's also a [post on this application that goes into more detail](https://www.adamrussell.com/elasticsearch-with-asp-net-core-using-nest/).